-But come to think of it… Anafi is basically the embodiment of where the drone market is currently heading.
-A small, foldable drone with a top tier camera, mechanical stabilization, and smart, autonomous features.
-Logically, the biggest competitor will be the all-new Mavic Air… However, instead of comparing these 2 models (more on the comparison down below), we’ll first take a closer look at Parrot Anafi!
-So, if you’re interested in Parrot Anafi and its specifications, design, features and all that good stuff, don’t stop reading now as the fun part is just about to start!
+But now that I think about it… Anafi represents the current state of the drone market.
+A small, foldable drone with a high-quality camera, stabilization, and intelligent, self-driving features.
+The most obvious competitor would be the Mavic Air… However, before comparing these two models (more on that below), let’s take a deeper look at the Parrot Anafi!
+So, if you’re interested in the Parrot Anafi and its specs, design, features, and so on, don’t stop reading because the fun part is about to begin!

 - Operating range: up to 4 kilometers

 - Imaging sensor: Sony IMX230

 PARROT ANAFI REVIEW : CAMERA PROMISES A LOT!

 The Parrot Anafi drone is very similar to the most recent DJI model, the Mavic Air.
 It has a Sony IMX230 sensor that produces 21 effective megapixels.
 This is, without a doubt, a significant number; in fact, it is higher than that of the DJI Mavic Air.
 However, the megapixel count is not the only difference between these two cameras.